tigoe/DMX-Examples/docs/qlc+-intro.md

 #### Setting up a E1.31 (Streaming-ACN) Output

-To create a Streaming-ACN (also known as E1.31) output from the "Inputs / Outputs" panel, first click the `Output` radio button next to `E1.31`.
+To create a Streaming-ACN (also known sACN or as E1.31) output from the "Inputs / Outputs" panel, first click the `Output` radio button next to `E1.31`.
 Note that there are two `E1.31` Plugins.
 One of them should list `127.0.0.1` (your computer's localhost address) as the device.
 The other should list your computer's IP on the local network (usually `192.168.X.XXX` on a home network or `10.XX.XX.XX`  or `172.XX.XX.XX` on an enterprise network such as NYU).
 Click the "Output" radio button on the second `E1.31` option (the one on your local network).

 Then, double click on this connection and you will be presented with a configuration screen which looks like this: